Skip to main content

 - [FAKE] two: http://127.0.0.1:9681

-• Chorus S3 proxy is on port 9669 with two users user1 and user2.
-By default, Chorus proxy forwards all S3 requests to [MAIN] storage (one).
+• The Chorus S3 proxy is on port 9669, with two users: user1 and user2.
+By default, the Chorus proxy forwards all S3 requests to [MAIN] storage (one).

-• Chorus management GRPC API is on port 9670 and HTTP API is on port 9671.
-GRPC API is used by chorctl CLI, HTTP by Web UI.
-Web UI can be hosted separately with docker.
-For Web UI please refer GitHub repo
+• The Chorus management GRPC API is on port 9670 and the HTTP API is on port 9671.
+The GRPC API is used by chorctl.
+The CLI and HTTP are used by the by Web UI.
+The Web UI can be hosted separately with docker.
+For more on the Web UI, see the Chorus GitHub repo

 • Redis is on random port 59156.

-• Two in-memory S3 storages named one and two are on ports 9680 and 9681.
+• Two in-memory S3 storage volumes named one and two are on ports 9680 and 9681.
 Storage one is marked as MAIN.
-Fake storages can be called directly with any secret key and access key.
+Fake storage volumes can be called directly with any secret key and access key.

 tip

-Print help with chorus -h to learn how to view and modify standalone configuration.
+Print help with chorus -h to learn how to view and modify the standalone configuration.

-Changing configuration is not required to follow this guide but it might be interesting to inspect full config and experiment with it.
+It is not necessary to change the standalone configuration to follow this guide but it might be instructive to inspect the full configuration and to experiment with it.

 By default, chorctl expects GRPC API on localhost:9670.
-Run chorctl storage to see the list of storages and their status:
+Run the command chorctl storage to see the list of storages and their statuses:

 $ chorctl storage